Spousal Sponsorship

 - Spouses must be legally married to the sponsor

-- Common law partners must have been living with the sponsor for at least 12 consecutive months in a marriage-like relationship
+- Common-law partners must have been living with the sponsor for at least 12 consecutive months in a marriage-like relationship

 - Conjugal partners must have been in a relationship with the sponsor for at least 1 year and must be unable to either live with or marry their sponsor because of significant legal and immigration reasons (i.e. where same sex relationships are illegal, conjugal partners would be unable to marry or live together).

-In the case of a dependent child, a son or daughter is considered ‘dependant’ if they are under the age of 22 and do not have a spouse or common law partner.
-Children over the age of 22 may still qualify as dependants if they are financially dependent on a parent due to a physical or mental condition and they have depended on their parent for financial support since before the age of 22.
+In the case of a dependent child, a son or daughter is considered ‘dependent’ if they are under the age of 22 and do not have a spouse or common law partner.
+Children over the age of 22 may still qualify as dependents, if they are financially dependent on a parent due to a physical or mental condition and they have depended on their parent for financial support since before the age of 22.
 The children must be related to the sponsor by blood or adopted.

 How to apply for spousal sponsorship in Canada